 The Library is a quiet environment intended for study; talking should be in a low voice and kept to a minimum.
 Quiet group work is permitted in the Law Library, except in Trinity Term.
 Mobile phones and laptops should be on silent mode.

 Food and drink is forbidden (with the exception of water in a bottle).

 Books removed from the Library must be properly issued via the self-issue computer, or, if the self-issue computer is out of order, by filling in a borrowing slip.
 Removing books from the Library without going through either of these procedures is theft.

 Books should not be lent by borrowers to other people; they remain the responsibility of the person who borrowed them from the Library.

 Fines for overdue books are charged at 10p per day.
-These will be charged to your battels, as will be the cost of any book which has been lost.
+These will be charged to your battels.
+Long overdue books (due back at the start of term or before, but not returned by the end of 6th week) will face a £10 fine plus the cost of the book's replacement.

 Personal possessions are not to be left unattended in bays or on desks for longer than 24 hours.
 The Library is tidied every morning, and lost property can be found in the Assistant Librarian's office.

 The library is open to college members via fob access 24 hours a day.

 It is open to visitors by appointment during staffed hours, Monday to Friday, 9 a.m. to 12:30 p.m. and 2 p.m. to 5 p.m.

 Contact James for appointments to visit the library or to request new books for the library.